pangxueyu233/Hox-regulating-rolling-behavior-in-oniscidea/README.md

 ## 1. ```code_of_prat1_analysing```

-This Rmarkdown file recoded processed steps in de novo whole transcripts reconstruction and homogeneity of variance quantification.
+This Rmarkdown files recoded processed steps in de novo whole transcripts reconstruction and homology calculation and quantification based on base sequences.
 And it could be found by [clicking here](code_of_prat1_analysing.md)

 ## 2. ```code_of_part2_analysing```